Raudin/movie-app/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped wit
-# Movie Buzz: Stay on Top of the Hottest Films with a Visually Stunning Interface
+## Movie Buzz: Stay on Top of the Hottest Films with a Visually Stunning Interface

 Powered by React, JavaScript, and Tailwind CSS, this app delivers a captivating experience that's as visually engaging as the movies it showcases.